Tamasha: Origin and early years

 The region of Maharashtra, has had a long theatrical tradition, one of the early references was found in the cave inscriptions at Nashik by Gautami Balashri, the mother of the 1st-century Satavahana ruler, Gautamiputras Satakarni.
 The inscription mentions him organizing Utsava and Samaja, forms off theatrical entertainment for his subjects.

 Tamasha acquired a distinct form in late Peshwa period of Maratha Empire, in the 18th century, and incorporated elements of older traditional forms like Dasavatar, Gondhal, Kirtan, and Waghya-murali, part of Khandoba Bhakti Geet, amongst worshippers of the local god Khandoba.

 In Maharashtra, there are two types of Tamasha, first is dholaki fadcha Tamasha and the other is sangeet baaricha Tamasha.
 Dholaki Fadcha tamasha is complete art, which includes song, dance, and theater.
 Now in Maharashtra there are only 18 to 20 full-time tamasha parties.
 Each tamasha mandal performs approximately 210 days in all over Maharashtra and also some border villages of Karnataka and Gujarat.

 Traditional Tamasha format consisted of dancing-boys known as Nachya, who also played women's roles, a poet-composer known as Shahir, who played the traditional role of Sutradhar or a jester known as Songadya, who compered the show.
 However, with time, women started taking part in Tamasha.
 Marathi theatre made its beginning in 1843, and in the following years, Tamasha which was primarily constituted of singing and dancing expanded its thematic repertoire and added small dramatic and humorous skits, known as Vag Natya, to it.
 These were either in prose or comprised long narrative poems performed by the Shahir along with his chorus, with actors improvising their lines.
 Popular Vag composers of the time were Patthe Bapurao and Dattoba Sali, and one of their noted vag, Gadhavache Lagna (Marriage of Donkey) was popularized by Tamasha artist, Dadu Idurikar.
 Soon, noted Marathi writers started written Vags for Tamasha troupes.
 Lokshahir Bashir Momin Kavathekar wrote extensively for the famous Tamasha Troupes like Datta Mahadik Punekar, Raghuvir Khedkar, Kalu Balu Kawalapurkar, Surekha Punekar.
-Momin Kavathekar wrote short dramas based on the prevailing situations, challenges and on the topics which include spreading the social awareness about various issues such as AIDS, dowry, education.
+Bashir Momin (Kavathekar) wrote short vag-natya based on the prevailing situations, challenges and on the topics which requires mass awareness about social issues like dowry, education.
+Some of his popular vag-natya's are 'Eshkane Ghetla Bali', 'Tambada Futala Raktacha', 'Bhakt Kabeer' & 'Bhangale Swapna Maharashtra'.
+Momin Kavathekar also wrote songs & Lavani's that enthralled the audiences, helped in sustaining popularity of the 'Tamasha' and earned him 'Vithabai Narayangavkar Lifetime Achievement Award' for his lifelong contribution.